Dewsbury Rams: 2005–2009: Resurgence

 After a season in the wilderness, the club was now ready to stage a fightback.
 A head turning recruitment drive saw the Rams bring in several local ex-Super League stars in the shape of Francis Maloney, Ryan Sheridan, Darren Rogers and Warren Jowitt.
 The arrival of such big names galvanised the club and, with further recruitment from the local amateur scene, coach Kelly guided the Rams to a 2nd-place finish.
 The season ended with a narrow defeat in the divisional play-off final to local rivals Batley which would consign them to another season in National League 2.
 Despite the campaign ultimately ending in disappointment, Dewsbury had come a long way in just 12 months and hopes were high of going one better in 2007.

 Happily, these hopes became a reality the following season as Dewsbury clinched promotion to National League 1, completing a remarkable turnaround for the club.
 Under Andy Kelly's guidance, with outstanding contributions coming from the returning Frank Watene and veteran Francis Maloney, Dewsbury won 19 of their 22 matches to be crowned champions.
 The following year Dewsbury consolidated their position in the league above, finishing 7th with Dean Lawford and Josh Weeden the stand-out performers in Dewsbury colours.

 2008 began with high hopes following the acquisition of highly rated Australian prop Aaron Trinder, Cook Islands international Tere Glassie and Super League full-back Mark Field.
 The season, however, was blighted with injuries to key players whilst several others did not perform to expectations.
 Coach Kelly left the club by mutual consent midway through the season with the Rams languishing at the foot of the table.
 Former fans favourite Warren Jowitt was brought in to try to turn the club's season around.
 Despite a brief revival, the Rams' fate was sealed with two games remaining and Dewsbury, once again, had to plan for life in the third tier of professional Rugby League in the newly named Championship 1.

 An end of season clear out of the club's high earners by coach Jowitt greatly reduced the Rams' wage bill allowing him to bring in Rob Spicer from York City, Adam Hayes from Sheffield and several more young, lesser known players.
 The campaign that followed will long be remembered by Dewsbury supporters.
 The club winning all 18 league matches, becoming only the second team in rugby league history to do so.
 Following an outstanding 2009, the club were promoted and began preparing for life in the Championship.
 In the 2022 RFL Championship, Dewsbury were relegated after finishing second last on the table.
 Dewsbury managed to win only three games for the entire season.
+In 2023, Dewsbury earned promotion back to the Championship at the first attempt after finishing top of the division.

+In the 2024 RFL Championship season, Dewsbury had a miserable campaign which culminated in relegation back to League 1, winning only two games for the entire year.